stgeorgeshurstville/bulletin/_docs/sermon.md

 ¹This is what the Lord says:

-“Heaven is my throne,
+“Heaven is my throne,<br><br>
     and the earth is my footstool.
-Where is the house you will build for me?
+Where is the house you will build for me?<br>
-    Where will my resting place be?
+    Where will my resting place be?<br>
-² Has not my hand made all these things,
+² Has not my hand made all these things,<br>
-    and so they came into being?”
+    and so they came into being?”<br>
-declares the Lord.
+declares the Lord.<br>

-“These are the ones I look on with favor:
+“These are the ones I look on with favor:<br>
-    those who are humble and contrite in spirit, and who tremble at my word.
+    those who are humble and contrite in spirit,<br>
+    and who tremble at my word.<br>
-³ But whoever sacrifices a bull
+³ But whoever sacrifices a bull<br>
-    is like one who kills a person, and whoever offers a lamb
+    is like one who kills a person,<br>
+and whoever offers a lamb<br>
-    is like one who breaks a dog’s neck;
+    is like one who breaks a dog’s neck;<br>
-whoever makes a grain offering
+whoever makes a grain offering<br>
-    is like one who presents pig’s blood, and whoever burns memorial incense
+    is like one who presents pig’s blood,<br>
+and whoever burns memorial incense<br>
-    is like one who worships an idol.
+    is like one who worships an idol.<br>
-They have chosen their own ways,
+They have chosen their own ways,<br>
-    and they delight in their abominations;
+    and they delight in their abominations;<br>
-⁴ so I also will choose harsh treatment for them
+⁴ so I also will choose harsh treatment for them<br>
-    and will bring on them what they dread.
+    and will bring on them what they dread.<br>
-For when I called, no one answered,
+For when I called, no one answered,<br>
-    when I spoke, no one listened.
+    when I spoke, no one listened.<br>
-They did evil in my sight
+They did evil in my sight<br>
-    and chose what displeases me.”
+    and chose what displeases me.”<br>

 ⁵ Hear the word of the Lord,
     you who tremble at his word: